rishisareen/rishisareen-old.github.io/_posts/2020-05-25-indoortraining-gettingstarted.markdown

 * [Tacx Neo 2T](https://tacx.com/product/neo-2t-smart/)
 * [Wahoo Kickr](https://www.wahoofitness.com/devices/bike-trainers/wahoo-kickr-powertrainer)

+Smart Trainers are costly (INR 50k and above).
+Go for them only if you are sure you'll race for next 5 years.

 **Non-Smart Trainers:** These are basic trainer, with no external power needed.
 They generate resistance mechanically.
 There are two common types of non-smart trainer - Magnetic based and Fluid based trainer.
 Fluid based trainer gives more road-like cycling experience, so it is preferred by many people.